openwrt/packages/net/unbound/files/README.md

 ## Package Overview
 Unbound may be useful on consumer grade embedded hardware.
 It is _intended_ to be a recursive resolver only.
 [NLnet Labs NSD](https://www.nlnetlabs.nl/projects/nsd/) is _intended_ for the authoritative task.
 This is different than [ISC Bind](https://www.isc.org/downloads/bind/) and its inclusive functions.
 Unbound configuration effort and memory consumption may be easier to control.
 A consumer could have their own recursive resolver with 8/64 MB router, and remove potential issues from forwarding resolvers outside of their control.

 This package builds on Unbounds capabilities with OpenWrt UCI.
 Not every Unbound option is in UCI, but rather, UCI simplifies the combination of related options.
 Unbounds native options are bundled and balanced within a smaller set of choices.
 Options include resources, DNSSEC, access control, and some TTL tweaking.
-The UCI also provides an escape option and work at the raw "unbound.conf" level.
+The UCI also provides an escape option and works at the raw "unbound.conf" level.

 ## HOW TO Adblocking
 The UCI scripts will work with [net/adblock 2.3+](https://github.com/openwrt/packages/blob/master/net/adblock/files/README.md), if it is installed and enabled.
 Its all detected and integrated automatically.
 In brief, the adblock scripts create distinct local-zone files that are simply included in the unbound conf file during UCI generation.
 If you don't want this, then disable adblock or reconfigure adblock to not send these files to Unbound.